zeroc-ice/ice/cpp/README.md

 The solution provide a project for each Ice component and each component can be built separatelly.
 When you build a component its dependencies are built automatically.

-For Visual Studio 2017 and Visual Studio 2015, the solutions organize the projects in two solution folders, C++11 and C++98, which correspond to the C++11 and C++98 mappings.
-If you want to build all the C++11 mapping components, build the C++11 solution folder;
-likewise if you want to build all the C++98 mapping components, build the C++98 solution folder.
+For Visual Studio 2019, Visual Studio 2017 and Visual Studio 2015, the solutions organize the projects in two solution folders, C++11 and C++98, which correspond to the C++11 and C++98 mappings.
+If you want to build all the C++11 mapping components, build the C++11 solution folder; likewise if you want to build all the C++98 mapping components, build the C++98 solution folder.

 For Visual Studio 2013 and Visual Studio 2010. there is no separate solution folder because only the C++98 mapping is supported with these compilers.

 The test suite is built using separate Visual Studio solutions:

- - Ice Test Suite for Visual Studio 2017, Visual Studio 2015 and Visual Studio 2013 [msbuild/ice.test.sln](./msbuild/ice.test.sln)
+ - Ice Test Suite for Visual Studio 2019, Visual Studio 2017, Visual Studio 2015 and Visual Studio 2013 [msbuild/ice.test.sln](./msbuild/ice.test.sln)
  - Ice Test Suite for Visual Studio 2010 [msbuild/ice.test.v100.sln](./msbuild/ice.test.v100.sln)
- - Ice OpenSSL Test Suite for Visual Studio 2017, Visual Studio 2015 and Visual Studio 2013 [msbuild/ice.openssl.test.sln](./msbuild/ice.openssl.test.sln)
+ - Ice OpenSSL Test Suite for Visual Studio 2019, Visual Studio 2017, Visual Studio 2015 and Visual Studio 2013 [msbuild/ice.openssl.test.sln](./msbuild/ice.openssl.test.sln)

-The solution provides a separate project for each test component, the `Cpp11-Release` and `Cpp11-Debug` build configurations are setup to use the C++11 mapping in release and debug mode respectively, and are only supported with Visual Studio 2017 and Visual Studio 2015.
+The solution provides a separate project for each test component, the `Cpp11-Release` and `Cpp11-Debug` build configurations are setup to use the C++11 mapping in release and debug mode respectively, and are only supported with Visual Studio 2019, Visual Studio 2017 and Visual Studio 2015.
 The `Release` and `Debug` build configurations are setup to use the C++98 mapping in release and debug mode respectively.

 The building of the test uses by default the local source build, and you must have built the Ice